All 30 Dow Jones Stocks Ranked: The Pros Weigh In

 Put succinctly, UNH looks like a rare bargain stock in an otherwise pricey market.
 The S&P 500 currently goes for around 22 times earnings estimates.

 - Market value: $1.9 trillion

 - Dividend yield: 0.9%

-Microsoft (MSFT, $234.51) might be the world's second-largest publicly traded company after Apple, but it once again beats the iPhone maker when it comes to being analysts' favorite Dow Jones stock.
+Microsoft (MSFT, $253.59) might be second only to Apple when it comes to market value, but it beats the iPhone maker handily when it comes to analysts' ardor.